Toggle: English / Spanish

 - Pressure from bad-fitting casts, splints, a brace, or crutches

-Symptoms depend on the nerve that is damaged.
-Symptoms also depend on whether the damage affects one nerve, several nerves, or the whole body.
+Symptoms depend on which nerve is damaged, and whether the damage affects one nerve, several nerves, or the whole body.

 PAIN AND NUMBNESS